berryywise/berryywise/README.md

 - ⚡ Fun fact: ...
 -->

+Projects:

-- 📚 I’m currently working on Bookmaniac.
+I’m currently working on [Bookmaniac](https://github.com/berryywise/e-bookmaniac).
 A e-book marketplace made with NodeJS, ExpressJS, MongoDB and EJS.

-Check it out here 👉 https://github.com/berryywise/e-bookmaniac
+You can upload your e-book and publish it with the world.
+A user management system keeps tracks of all the users and their e-books, and with a marketplace is where everything comes together.

 -----------------------------